 The following information is for healthy adult size patients only with normal liver and kidney function and who are not taking other medications.
 Please ask your doctor about dosing for children.
 You may begin taking pain medication as soon as you feel the local anesthetic wearing off.
 For mild to moderate pain, Ibuprofen (Advil or Motrin) may be taken.
 Ibuprofen, bought over-the-counter comes in 200 mg tablets: 2-3 tablets may be taken every 6-8 hours as needed for pain.
 Taking this medication every 6-8 hours for two days or more will greatly enhance the effects of the medication.
 Patients who do this tend to have less pain than those who do not.
 Tylenol may be taken instead of Ibuprofen, but be aware that your prescription pain medication may contain Tylenol also.
 For severe pain, the prescribed medication should be taken as directed on the bottle, in addition to Ibuprofen or instead of regular Tylenol, unless otherwise directed.
 The prescribed pain medicine will make you groggy and will slow down your reflexes, alertness, and concentration.
 Do not drive a vehicle, work around machinery or other dangerous areas such as a hot stove, and do not be responsible for child care.
 DO NOT drink alcoholic beverages.
 For most patients, pain or discomfort following surgery will subside each day after the 3rd day.
 If pain persists, it may require attention and you should call the office.
 DO NOT take any of the above medication if you are allergic, have had a reaction to, or have been instructed by any doctor not to take it.

-Maximum dose of Ibuprofen is 800 mg every six hours and 3200 mg in 24 hours.
+The maximum dose of Ibuprofen is 800 mg every six hours and 3200 mg in 24 hours.

-Maximum dose of Tylenol is 1000 mg every six hours and 3000 mg in 24 hours.
+The maximum dose of Tylenol is 1000 mg every six hours and 3000 mg in 24 hours.

 After general anesthesia or I.V. sedation, liquids should be taken initially, ideally water, until you are confident that nausea or vomiting will not be a problem.
 Do not use straws.
 Drink from a glass.
 The sucking motion can cause more bleeding by dislodging the blood clot.
 You may eat anything soft by chewing away from the surgical sites.
-Soup, apple sauce, pudding, jello, ice cream/milk shake are easy items to start out with.
+Soup, apple sauce, pudding, jello, ice cream/milkshake are easy items to start out with.
 High calorie, high protein intake is important.
 Nourishment should be taken regularly.
 You should prevent dehydration by drinking fluids regularly.
 Your food intake will be limited for the first few days.
 You should compensate for this by increasing your fluid intake.
 Avoid carbonated beverages for the first few days.
 You will feel better, have more strength, less discomfort and heal faster if you continue to eat.

 Keep the mouth clean

 No rinsing of any kind should be performed until the day following surgery.
 If desired, you can brush your teeth the night of surgery but rinse gently.
 The day after surgery you should begin rinsing with a cup of warm water mixed with a 1/4 teaspoon of salt.
 Do this 4-5 times a day, especially after eating.
-See the last section for instructions on use of the monoject syringe provided for lower extraction site care.
+See the last section for instructions on the use of the monoject syringe provided for lower extraction site care.